EldritchElli/SDW/Core.md

 ### Radius X

-this item or ability targets all creatures and items inside a X metre radius of a place in space. each

-creature or item suffers the specified damage and effect.
+this item or ability targets all creatures and items inside a X metre radius of a place in space. each creature or item suffers the specified damage and effect.

-### Suffer X

-this item or ability causes the target to suffer X status condition. the target makes a Check based on the condition they are suffering.

 ### Delay X

-this item or ability only activates after X units of time.
+this item or ability only activates after X turns.

 ### Move X